 The founder of Pandora, Tim was just over 35 when his whole world changed.
 From being a failed musician, a part-time composer, a Nanny and a hippy to embarking on an entrepreneurial venture, Tim came a long way.
 The 35-year-old was met with a lot of challenges as he couldn’t pay salaries for two years.
 Although he started Pandora at 35, it didn’t become an e-radio channel until he turned 37.
 The company started off as a hardware company that enabled stores to play music.

 - Jack Ma –

 With nil experience in coding, Jack began his venture of setting up Alibaba at the age of 35.
-At 31, he started his first ever internet organization, called China Yellow Pages followed by Alibaba at 35.
+At 31, he started his first ever internet organisation, called China Yellow Pages followed by Alibaba at 35.
 Similar to Amazon, Alibaba too did not make any profit in its first three years.

 - Masaru Ibuka –

 The founder of the household name for electrical and electronics, Sony, was 38 when the idea blossomed in his mind.
-Even though he left the company in the year 1976, he remained an eminent advisor until he passed way in the year 1998.
+Even though he left the company in the year 1976, he remained an eminent advisory until he passed way in the year 1998.